-India has implemented U.N.-mandated sanctions against Iran but has always stated reluctance to impose sanctions to the extent the United States and its allies have.
-India's private sector has viewed Iran as a "controversial market"-a term used by many international firms to describe markets that entail reputational and financial risks.
-These formal and informal restrictions are expected to end as of Implementation Day of the JCPOA.

-India began reducing economic relations with Iran in 2010, when India's central bank ceased using a Tehran-based regional body, the Asian Clearing Union, to handle transactions with Iran.
+India has implemented U.N.-mandated sanctions against Iran and generally cooperated with multilateral efforts to use sanctions to achieve a nuclear agreement with Iran.
+During 2010-2016, India's private sector described Iran as a "controversial market"-a term used by many international firms to describe markets that entail reputational and financial risks.
+India began reducing economic relations with Iran in 2010, when India's central bank ceased using a Tehranbased regional body, the Asian Clearing Union, to handle transactions with Iran.
 In January 2012, Iran agreed to accept India's local currency, the rupee, to settle 45% of its oil sales to India.
 The account funds the sale to Iran of Indian wheat, pharmaceuticals, rice, sugar, soybeans, auto parts, and other products.
 Still, there is a large trade imbalance, because the oil Iran exports to India are worth far more than the value of the products that India sells to Iran.
 India also has reduced its imports of Iranian oil substantially since 2011.
 By the time of the JPA, Iran was only supplying about 6% of India's oil imports (down from over 16% in 2008).
 India has incurred significant costs to retrofit refineries that were handling Iranian crude.
-In advance of President Obama's visit to India in January 2015, the Indian government reportedly requested refiners to further cut purchases from Iran.
-As shown in the table later in this report, some Indian firms ended or slowed work on investments in Iranian oil and gas fields - work that is likely to resume as of Implementation Day.
+However, imports are likely to increase now that sanctions on Iran's exportation of crude oil have been lifted.
+Indian firms ended or slowed work on investments in Iranian oil and gas fields-work that is likely to resume now that Implementation Day of the JCPOA has been reached.